- AWS Lambda offers Serverless computing

 Core components of Lambda are Lambda functions and event sources.

-- An event source is the AWS service or custom application that publishes events
+- Event source is an AWS service or custom application that publishes events

 - Lambda function is the custom code that processes the events

 - Each Lambda function has associated configuration information, such as its name, description, entry point, and resource requirements

 - Lambda may choose to retain an instance of the function and reuse it to serve a subsequent request, rather than creating a new copy